About Game Controllers

 Each profile describes a predefined set of physical controls that are guaranteed to be available on the controller.
 A hardware controller can support multiple profiles.
-For example, any controller that supports the Extended Gamepad Profile must also support the Gamepad Profile.
 The Game Controller framework is responsible for mapping a controller’s hardware controls to the software control elements provided by the profile.

 Once you have a controller profile, you either poll its control elements or you can register blocks to be called when control elements are manipulated by the player.

 If you have a controller profile, you can gather a snapshot of the control elements.
 The snapshot is gathered atomically and represents the complete state of those control elements at the moment when the snapshot was taken.
 Typically, you take the snapshot when you want to know whether multiple elements have changed state at the same time.
 But you can also take a snapshot at one point in time and use it later.
 For example, you might use a snapshot to:

 Synchronize the controller state over multiple threads of execution

 Send the controller state over a network

 Because a snapshot is actually a profile object, reading the controller values at a later point in time works exactly as if you were reading inputs from a physical controller.

 How to Use This Document